 The CBN launched it following a crackdown on cryptocurrencies, which declared them illegal.
 The problem is e-Naira is pegged to the naira, which is notorious for its wild fluctuations.
 Who wants semo when there’s pounded yam?

-In November, Meffy announced that e-Naira was a “success”, having recorded 700,000 transactions worth ₦8 billion.
+In November, Meffy announced that after a year of its launch, e-Naira was a “success” having recorded 700,000 transactions worth ₦8 billion.
 “Success” is doing heavy lifting in that sentence.
 That’s less than 2,000 transactions a day for a banking population of at least 68 million people.

 The jury’s out on whether the CBN debit cards will gain wide acceptance.
 But given Meffy’s mixed record with policy implementation, we wouldn’t hold our breaths.